-If you wish to file a complaint against a constable, please go to our "Rules and Forms" section and use the "Complaint & Statement of Facts" form.
-You can mail, e-mail, or fax the form to the CESTB office, or you may fill out our Online Complaint Form.
-Be sure to attach any evidence supporting your allegations.
+If you wish to file a complaint against a constable, you must fill out our online complaint form or print and complete this "Complaint & statement of facts" form.
+You can mail, e-mail, or fax the form to the CESTB office.
+Be sure to provide all evidence supporting your allegations.

 If you have multiple complaints concerning one or more constables, please fill out a separate form for each complaint for each constable.